Your Ultimate Guide To All The Different Types Of Eyeshadows For A Beautiful Look!

 Image courtesy - Pixabay

 One of the most fun makeup products to work and play around with is eyeshadow.
-It comes in so many different colours, shades, textures, and types –– making it a must-have in everyone’s makeup kit.
-Sometimes, it can be a little difficult to understand the different types of eyeshadow that are out there.
+It comes in so many different types of eyeshadow shades, colours, textures, and types –– making it a must-have in everyone’s makeup kit.
+Sometimes, it can be a little difficult to understand the different types of eyeshadow looks that are out there.
 Especially if you’re a makeup newbie, the textures and formulations can be rather confusing to manoeuvre your way through.
 Just like your base products, your eye makeup products also need to be picked and chosen depending on different factors.
-Scroll down to see how you can select your makeup eyeshadows and what to keep in mind when doing so!
+Scroll down to see how you can select your type of eyeshadow look and what to keep in mind when doing so!

 Tip: When applying powder eyeshadow, you should tap the product on your lids rather than rub it in!